isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > warning "Warning"
-> I have not been successful installing the 'GNOME Desktop' group package by groupid, i.e, @gnome-desktop-environment.
-Finally, I used the run-command parameter to install the GUI.
+> I have not been successful in installing the *GNOME Desktop* group package by *groupid*, i.e, @gnome-desktop-environment.
+Ultimately, I make use of the *run-command* from the parameter of *virt-customize* to install the GUI.

 At this point it has been built: